Makrinitsa Pelion, or else the “Balcony of Pelion”, is one of the most beautiful and traditional villages on the mountain.

 How to Get to Makrinitsa

-If driving is not your thing, you can take the public bus from the Athens bus station (KTEL) in Liosion (there is a large KTEL in Kifisos but it doesn’t go to Pelion).
+If you don’t like driving, you can take the public bus from the Athens bus station (KTEL) in Liosion (there is a large KTEL in Kifisos but it doesn’t go to Pelion).
 Find the routes to Volos and how to issue your ticket here.

 When you get to Volos you will have to change buses that go to Pelion Greece.
 Choose your destination village from this list here.